Ratchet-tools/Test/README.md

 ### <a id="configurekube_metrics">Configure kube-metrics installation</a>

-If you have installed kube-metrics then update values.yaml file according to the example below.
+By default installation of kube-metrics is enabled in [values.yaml](./charts/visual-flow/values.yaml) file.

-1. Check that the kube-metrics installed using the following command:
+You can check if kube-metrics already installed using command below.

 ```bash
    kubectl top pods